It’s a very clever brush, but you don’t necessarily need these features

 Often, if I stopped brushing at 2 minutes the resulting feedback implied I had not brushed all areas correctly, therefore not achieving full coverage, but I would argue that I had.

 By about 2 weeks, I just about managed (according to the app) to achieve 100% coverage in 2 minutes.
-It was I guess learning and the AI was adapting to my style.
-But my style didn’t really change I don’t think so I am not sure why it took so long to learn.
+It was, I guess, learning and the AI was adapting to my style.
+But my style didn’t really change or at least I don’t think so.
+I am not sure why it took so long to learn.
 It got there in the end!

 Ultimately this setup does what it needs to do.
 It does show you areas you have missed and even if it is not quite as accurate as I would like, requiring you to brush for a little while longer, this is only going to help your oral health.

 I do think Oral-B could enhance the app a little more.
 Better graphics, more specific text or vocal feedback.